cypator/splate-api/source/index.html.md

 <aside class="notice">
 Cypator supports Term orders only for time in force (59) FOK, client will need to state the term asset ib tag Currency (15) e.g. for symbols BTC/USD client will send USD on tag Currency <br/>
+We include only those LPs that participate in term (Not all do). <br/>
 </aside>